 Step-Parent Rights After Divorce

 In many cases, the relationship between step-parent and step-children is severed when the divorce is final.
-However, a growing number of step-parents want to continue with their relationships with their step-children.
+However, a number of step-parents want to continue with their relationships with their step-children.
 If the children are adults, then the decision to continue the relationship is between the step-parent and step-child.
 However, if the step-child is a minor, the recourses for step-parents are fairly limited.
 Ex-step-parent rights vary from state to state.

 Obtaining Custody and Visitation